Alvaro-Slvv/AnimeRecomendator/README.md

 The main objective is to experiment with different data-oriented machine learning approaches and implement an API-based architecture that cleanly separates the backend (model training and recommendation logic) from the frontend (console interface).
 ## Features
 - Automated model training and versioning
-- User-based and item-based recommendations
+- User-based and anime-based recommendations
 - Genre and rating weight tuning
-- DAO layer for managing data and model persistence
+- DAO layer separating data access from core logic
 - REST API endpoints for all key operations

 ## Requirements